International reactions to the Rohingya genocide: Saudi Arabia

 According to the Saudi ambassador to the United Nations, "The Kingdom of Saudi Arabia has reached out to members of the Security Council to address the recent human rights violations against the Rohingya on its agenda.
 The Kingdom of Saudi Arabia has expressed its concern to the Secretary General".
 King Salman pledged US$15 million for Rohingya refugees in Bangladesh.

 Singapore

 The Singaporean foreign ministry urged calm and restraint by all sides in Rakhine State, pledging support for efforts by ASEAN to utilise existing mechanisms to provide humanitarian assistance to the affected people in Rakhine State in accordance with the principles of the ASEAN Charter.
 Singaporean Secretary for Home Affairs Amrin Amin announced on 19 October 2017 that his country would pledge S$100,000 through the ASEAN Humanitarian Assistance (AHA) centre to aid humanitarian efforts in Rakhine State.

 Spain

 The Spanish Embassy in Myanmar demanded humanitarian access for aid groups in Rakhine State.

 South Africa

+Protesters in Cape Town, South Africa calling for the protection of the Rohingya people in Myanmar.

+Initially the South African government abstained from a United Nations General Assembly resolution condemning human rights violations against the Rohingya, thereby conforming with the position taken by other BRICS members at the time.
+This position was criticized by South African civil-society and protests were held in multiple South African cities condemning the genocide. and the country later voted in support of a UN resolution condemning Myanmar.

 The South African government expressed concern over the violence in Rakhine State.
 South Africa sent aid and showed constant support toward the Rohingyas.